vojtikczhraje/dwmblocks/README.md

 This is build of dwmblocks is based on Luke's [go check it out](https://github.com/LukeSmithxyz/dwmblocks)

 # scripts
-I have added my personal scripts that i used [go check them out](https://github.com/vojtikczhraje/dwmblocks/tree/main/scripts).
+I have added my personal scripts that i used.
+You can check them [here](https://github.com/vojtikczhraje/dwmblocks/tree/main/scripts).
 You can simply add scripts to dwmblocks just by addingthem to config.h and then recompiling dwmblocks.

 # Signaling changes